StarWhiz/NanoPi-R6S-CPU-Optimization-for-Gigabit-SQM/README.md

 > [!IMPORTANT]
 > Even though we have the local start up script....
 If you restart Smart Queue Management or change SQM settings,
-> it will reset the CPU affinity and you will need to run the script again with ./performancetweak.sh or continue reading
+> it will reset the CPU affinity and you will need to run the script again with ./performancetweak.sh to solve this
-> to modify the init.d script of SQM
+> continue reading to modify the init.d script of SQM

 To solve the problem above we will need to modify sqm's init.d with